 3) Bay of Fires Conservation Area Camping, from Binalong Bay to Eddystone Point

-- Cosy Corner is one of many amazing free camping spots along this section of the coastline.
+- Cosy Corner is one of many amazing free camping spots along this section of the coastline near Binalong Bay and Bay of Fires.

 - Southern end access is available from St Helen’s.